Guanqilu/YELP-G1/README.md

 Authors: XINKAI CHEN, WENBO FEI, GUANQI LU, LOKESWAR SADASIVUNI

 # Structure:
-Our repository contains several folders:
+Our repository contains several folders.
+### Readme in each folder will describe the necessary details.

 ## code
 The code we used in the project.